 Feeling connected and understood is essential to feeling hopeful, comforted, and supported during challenging times.
 The first step is to acknowledge and identify our thoughts and feelings, which can be complicated and can present hurdles for many of us.
 We all have a wide range of feelings, but sometimes it is difficult to name them, let alone share them.

-We have partnered with Kimochis to develop a unique Conversation Toolkit to help, quite literally, sort through and share feelings during in-person, parent support meetings of The Parent Support Network.
+We use Kimochis to develop a unique Conversation Toolkit to help, quite literally, sort through and share feelings during in-person, parent support meetings of The Parent Support Network.